Slow download speed

 Slow download speed because of too low connection settings?

-Check your connection settings first!
+Check your connection settings!

 High CPU usage during download?